fortunee/airbnb-clone/README.md

 # airbnb-clone
-This is a fullstack airbnb clone with GraphQL, React and ReactNative
+This is a fullstack airbnb clone with GraphQL, React and React Native